fluffy/stunTiming/draft-jennings-ice-rtcweb-timing.md

 retransmissions.

-The size of STUN packets can vary based on a variety of options selected but the packets being used by browser today are about 70 bytes for the the requests.
+The size of STUN packets can vary based on a variety of options selected but the packets being used by browser today for IPv4  are about 70 bytes for the STUN requests.
+(Note: some other drafts have significantly higher numbers for this size so some investigation is likely needed to determine what the correct number is)

 As the speed of the pacing is speeded up to 5ms, it increases the number of new mappings the NAT needs to create as well as increasing the non congestion controlled bandwidth used by by the browser.
 The rest of this draft looks at what sort of issue may or may not come out of this.

+Additional information about ICE in WebRTC can be found in [@I-D.thomson-mmusic-ice-webrtc].

 ## A multi PC use case